scalameta/scalafmt/docs/installation.md

 println(scalafmt.format(config, Paths.get("build.sc"), "def  main(  ) = println()"))
 ```

-The `scalafmt` instance automatically picks up the `version` setting and
+The `scalafmt` instance automatically picks the correct parser depending on the
-downloads the correct version of Scalafmt.
+provided filename.

 ### Version handling

-By default, `scalafmt` only formats when there is a `version` setting in
+By default, the `scalafmt` instance automatically downloads the Scalafmt version
+declared in `.scalafmt.conf`.
+If the `version` setting is not declared, the
+original file contents are returned unchanged and an error is reported with
+instructions how to fix the problem.

+Use `withRespectVersion(false)` to fall back to a default Scalafmt version when
-`.scalafmt.conf`.
-Use `withRespectVersion(false)` to disable this behavior and
+its not declared in `.scalafmt.conf`.
+Use `withDefaultVersion(version)` to
-`withDefaultVersion(version)` to customize the fallback version when
+customize the fallback version.
-`.scalafmt.conf` doesn't declare a Scalafmt version.

 ```scala mdoc:silent
 val scalafmtThatDoesntRequireVersionSetting = scalafmt